Mediatek-Cloud/mcs-resources/content/en/tutorial/setting_user_privilege.md

 Please be noted that the test device will not inherit the user privilege setting from its parent prototype.
-The test device will take the users with the owner and administrator access to have the owner access to the test device.
-The owner can then modified the user privilege of the test device separately from the parent prototype.
+Only the owner or the administrator of the prototype can create a test device for the prototype.
+The user who create the test device will be the owner of the test device.
+The test device owner can then modify the user privilege of the test device separately from the parent prototype.